Quickstart: Merchant

 Create server.ts:

-import { pincerpay } from "@pincerpay/merchant";
+import { createPincerPayMiddleware } from "@pincerpay/merchant/nextjs";

-// Add PincerPay middleware — this intercepts requests and returns
+// Add PincerPay middleware.
+This intercepts requests and returns

 // 402 Payment Required for paywalled routes